-- Hook and Line Vessels: There will be three primary service ports for vessels in the hook and line EM pool in 2016: Sitka, Homer and Kodiak. - Pot Gear Vessels: Primary service ports for vessels in the pot gear EM pool will be determined once PSMFC completes the RFP process for an EM provider. - Other Ports: EM services in other ports will be limited to remote support or periodically scheduled visits by primary port technicians, as funding permits.
+- Hook and Line Vessels: There will be three primary service ports for vessels in the hook and line EM pool in 2016: Sitka, Homer and Kodiak. - Pot Gear Vessels: Primary service ports for vessels in the pot gear EM pool are Homer, Kodiak, and Sand Point. - Other Ports: EM services in other ports will be limited to remote support or periodically scheduled visits by primary port technicians, as funding permits.
 Vessels not available for EM pre-installation during scheduled trips will be required to travel to a primary port for EM installation or service.